kqr/kqr.github.com/_posts/2012-11-11-part-1-introduction.md

 Haskell is Unique
 -----------------

+If you just want to get into programming, you may want to skip down to "The Haskell Platform," where I tell you how to install Haskell and test that it works.
+The following two sections just provide a little detail about what makes Haskell different from other programming languages, and what makes me choose Haskell for this book.

 Programming, at its core, is simply *performing computations* and then combining them and their results to form a larger picture.
 I have chosen to use Haskell for this book mainly because it is a very high-level language that gives you very powerful tools to do exactly that; to think of programming as performing computations.
 Many other languages, both low and high in level, focus on another view of programming -- they say that programming is about fiddling around with small parts at a time to sooner or later arrive at a larger picture.

 Haskell also enjoys a unique position among programming languages today.
 Although it has yet failed to achieve the widespread adoption of e.g. Java or Python, the user base of Haskell is growing larger by the minute.
 I believe the reason for the constant growth is that Haskell is safe for the changes that will come in the immediate future; when other programming languages become obsolete, Haskell will be extended and continue to live on.
-This extension phenomenon has been observed with a few programming languages before, and Haskell does have everything it needs to continue being relevant for at least the future 20 years to come.
+This extension phenomenon has been observed with a few programming languages before, and Haskell has everything it needs to continue being relevant for at least the future 20 years to come.
 Already, Haskell is pioneering some of the concepts which are only slowly creeping into other programming languages, so learning Haskell is definitely a worthwhile investment even if you do not use Haskell itself later on.

 There are loads of libraries (other peoples code) for Haskell to download and use in your programs.
-There are libraries for <abbr>http</abbr>, general parsing, testing, compression, regular expressions, logging, markup, web services, databases, parallellism, statistics, hashing and many, many more.
+There are libraries for <abbr>http</abbr>, general parsing, testing, compression, regular expressions, logging, markup, web services, databases, parallellism, statistics, hashing and many, many other common tasks.

 The Haskell community is warm and welcoming.
 Although many like to use academic words and strange terms for things, they are more than happy to explain anything to you.
 The Haskell community is one of the nicest programming language communities I have had experience with.
+If you are confused about something -- *don't be afraid to ask!* The community will explain it to you as thoroughly as you need.

-Most of all, Haskell is free and open, and it is a lot of fun and an excellent language to teach the art of computation in because it is, alongside all this, designed for education purposes.
+Most of all, Haskell is free and open, and it is a lot of fun and an excellent language to teach the art of computation in because it is, alongside all this, designed for educational purposes.

 Features of Haskell